-NASNIcares is calling for a divorce within the profession of psychiatry between those who conceptualize “psychiatric illness” as afflictions of the mind – and those who conceptualize these disorders as afflictions of the brain’s semblance of mind.
+NASNIcares is calling for a divorce within the profession of psychiatry between those who conceptualize “psychiatric illness” as afflictions of the mind and “soul”- and those who conceptualize these disorders as afflictions of the brain’s semblance of mind.
 A hundred years ago, psychiatry broke away from neurology and the consequences have been catastrophic.
 It is unknown how dominant the “biopsychosocial” or psychosocial cohort is in the profession of psychiatry, but the influence of this ideological and conceptual perspective in the field has resulted in psychologization of neurologic phenomenon.
 This powerful influence has informed public policies, leading to homelessness, unjust jail detentions, unjust incarcerations, and premature death.

 The cohort of this profession that desires to unencumber themselves from the memification of their professional identities as ‘shrinks’ and the gravitational forces of regressive and misguided belief systems (and their attendant disordered lexicon) that isolate them from the legitimacy and stature of their fellows in other disciplines of medicine, needs to practice under another credential.
 Leave psychiatry behind.

 Excerpting from an article in American Journal of Psychiatry (https://ajp.psychiatryonline.org/doi/10.1176/ajp.155.4.457)